BenjaminNolan/lumbricus/README.md

 * Many, many, many other things I haven't thought of yet o.o
 * Speed up DB interactions
 * Reduce number of calls to LumbricusContext.db.SaveChanges();
+* Move the plugin configuration elements out of App.config into the DB
+* Add ability to disable commands to the Setting table as well

 ### Modules